Key Medicaid provision in Trump's bill is found to violate Senate rules. The GOP is scrambling

 GOP torn over Medicaid cuts

+States impose the so-called provider tax on hospitals and other entities as a way to help fund Medicaid, largely by boosting the reimbursements they receive from the federal government.
+Critics say the system is a type of “laundering,” but almost every state except Alaska uses it to help provide the health care coverage.

+The House-passed bill would freeze the tax, while the Senate would cut the tax that some states are allowed to impose.

-Several GOP senators said cutting the Medicaid provider tax change in particular would hurt rural hospitals that depend on the money.
+Several GOP senators have opposed cutting the Medicaid provider tax, saying it would hurt rural hospitals that depend on the money.
 Hospital organizations have warned that it could lead to hospital closures.

-Sen. Josh Hawley, R-Mo., among those fighting the change, said he had spoken to Trump late Wednesday and that the president told him to revert back to an earlier proposal from the House.
+Sen. Josh Hawley, R-Mo., among those fighting the change, said he had spoken to Trump late Wednesday and the president told him to revert back to the earlier proposal from the House.

 “I think it just confirms that we weren’t ready for a vote yet,” said Sen. Thom Tillis, R-N.C., who also had raised concerns about the provider tax cuts.